depeche-io/oracle-fmw-forms-and-reports/README.md

 |Fusion Middleware - Infrastructure | fmw_12.2.1.4.0_infrastructure.jar | Oracle Fusion Middleware 12c Infrastructure 12.2.1.4.0 | installation-files/wget-fmw-infra-12.2.1.4.sh  |
 |Forms and Reports                  | fmw_12.2.1.4.0_fr_linux64.bin, fmw_12.2.1.4.0_fr_linux64-2.zip  |  Oracle Forms and Reports 12.2.1.4.0 ( Oracle Forms and Reports )		 |  installation-files/wget-fr-12.2.1.4.sh |

-For the easiest possible build, there are also prepared WGET download scripts in ./installation-files.
+ - For the easiest possible build, there are also prepared WGET download scripts in ./installation-files.

+    cd ./installation-files
+    # run each wget one by one, input login and password
+    ./unzip-all.sh

  - Run nginx for serving these resources (this step save you A LOT of time when you rebuild over and over the main Dockerfile - large files are not transferred again and again to Docker daemon).

     docker-compose -f docker-compose.build.yml up -d